nickperkins/nickperkins.au/content/page/about/index.md

 My name is Nick Perkins, and this is my personal blog.
 This is where I come to jot down my thoughts on things that interest me, like cloud computing, infrastructure as code, Kubernetes, platform engineering, motorsport...
 I guess nothing much is off limits.

-I currently work for Domino's Pizza Enterprises (DPE) as Principal DevOps Engineer, as the Tech Lead on the Platform Foundation team.
+I currently work for Domino's Pizza Enterprises (DPE) in the role of Principal DevOps Engineer.
+I am the technical lead on the Platform Foundation team which is a product team working to reducing the cognitive load experienced by DPE engineers.

 I help drive the adoption of Platform Engineering culture at DPE, and work with stakeholders across Cloud Engineering, Architecture, Software Engineering and more to strive.
 I run fortnightly DevOps brown bag sessions to help build a community of engineers who embrace and share better engineering practices.

 Before joining DPE, I was a Senior DevOps Engineer at Hutly, and a Software Engineer at Arkose Labs.

-I have more than twelve years of experience as a software engineer, plus experience in business analysis, project management and team leadership.
+I have have many years of experience as a software engineer, plus experience in business analysis, project management and team leadership.
 Before that, I worked in financial administration and assets management within the public sector for over seven years.

 What to some people may look like a weird path to travel has allowed me to develop a bunch of soft skills to go along with my technical skills.